 Japan PM apologizes for party’s church links, will cut ties

-TOKYO (AP) — Japan’s Prime Minister Fumio Kishida said Wednesday his ruling party will cut ties with the Unification Church following a widening scandal triggered by former leader Shinzo Abe’s assassination last month.
+TOKYO (AP) — Japan’s Prime Minister Fumio Kishida said Wednesday his ruling party will cut ties with the Unification Church following a widening scandal triggered by former leader Shinzo Abe’s assassination last month, and apologized for causing the loss of public trust in politics.

 Widespread cozy ties between members of Kishida’s governing Liberal Democratic Party, many of them belonging to Abe’s faction, and the South Korean-born church have surfaced since Abe was shot to death while giving a campaign speech in July.

-The suspect arrested at the scene allegedly told police he killed Abe because of his apparent link to the church.
-In a letter seen by The Associated Press and social media posts believed to be his, the suspected gunman said he believed his mother’s large donations to the church had ruined his life.
+The suspect, Tetsuya Yamagani, who was arrested at the scene, allegedly told police he killed Abe because of his apparent link to the church.
+In a letter seen by The Associated Press and social media posts believed to be his, Yamagani said he believed his mother’s large donations to the church had ruined his life.

 Some Japanese have expressed understanding, even sympathy, as details of the man’s life emerged, creating deep implications for the political party that has governed Japan virtually uninterrupted since World War II.

+Abe sent a video message last year to the Universal Peace Federation, an international group affiliated with the church, which experts say may have motivated the suspect in Abe’s shooting.
+Abe had praised the federation’s co-founder Hak Ja Han Moon, who is also head of the church, for her effort in promoting traditional family values.

+Experts and cult watchers also say that the church has promoted its key agendas such as the opposition to women’s advancement and same-sex marriage to influence policy.

-Kishida shuffled his Cabinet earlier in August to purge seven ministers linked to the groups.
-Among them was Abe’s younger brother Nobuo Kishi, who acknowledged that church followers volunteered on his election campaigns.
-Dozens of LDP members have since acknowledged their ties to the church and related organizations.
+Kishida shuffled his Cabinet earlier in August to purge seven ministers linked to the church.
+Among them was Abe’s younger brother Nobuo Kishi, who acknowledged that church followers volunteered in his election campaign.
+Dozens of LDP members have since come forward with their ties to the church and related organizations.

-He said at the news conference that he has instructed LDP Secretary General Toshimitsu Motegi to survey the party fully and compile compliance measures.
-Kishida said he is rushing the effort but it may take time because the review will span decades.
+Kishida said at the news conference that he has instructed LDP Secretary General Toshimitsu Motegi to survey the party fully over any other members’ ties to the church.
+Kishida said he is rushing the effort but it has taken time because the review will span decades.

-Kishida apologized over the loss of public trust in politics because of the scandal and his lack of explanation for hosting a state funeral for Abe, one of most divisive leaders in Japan’s postwar history.
+Kishida apologized for the loss of public trust because of the scandal and his lack of explanation for organizing a state funeral for Abe, one of most divisive leaders in Japan’s postwar history.

-The decision to hold a state funeral on Sept.
+The state funeral scheduled for Sept.
 27 has split public opinion.
-The only other state funeral held in postwar Japan was for former Prime Minister Shigeru Yoshida, who signed the San Francisco Treaty that restored ties with the Allies and brought about the end of the U.S. occupation.
+The only other state funeral in postwar Japan was for former Prime Minister Shigeru Yoshida, who signed the San Francisco Treaty that restored ties with the Allies and ended the U.S. occupation of Japan.

-Kishida’s Cabinet last week allocated at least a 250 million yen ($1.8 million) budget to invite about 6,000 guests for the funeral to be held at the Budokan arena in Tokyo.
+Kishida’s Cabinet last week allocated at least a 250 million yen ($1.8 million) budget to invite about 6,000 guests for the funeral at the Budokan arena in Tokyo.

+Kishida insisted that Abe deserved a state funeral because of his achievement in raising Japan’s global profile as its longest-serving postwar leader.
+He said Japan must respond with courtesy to “outpouring of condolences” from foreign leaders and legislations.

+Hundreds of people gathered outside the parliament area later Wednesday to protest plans for the state funeral.
+Holding signs and banners with messages “No to state funeral,” “Don’t force us to mourn,” and “Abe politics destroys Japan,” the participants chanted slogans and raised their arms.

 By MARI YAMAGUCHI